arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 | P<sub>LP</sub>  | Power consumption in low power mode |     | 200  |     |  mW  |
 | P<sub>MAX</sub> | Maximum Power Consumption           |     | 4000 |     |  mW  |

-The use of a USB 3.0 compatible port will ensure that current requirements for the Portenta X8 are met.
+The use of a USB 3.0 compatible port will ensure that the current requirements for the Portenta X8 are met.
 Dynamic scaling of the Portenta X8 compute units can change the current consumption, leading to current surges during bootup.
 Average power consumption is provided in the above table for several reference scenarios.

-# Functional Overview
+## Functional Overview

-## Block Diagram
+### Block Diagram

 ![Block Diagram of Portenta X8](assets/x8BlockDiagram.svg)